Skip to content

 Prometheus

 Connect HolmesGPT to Prometheus for metrics analysis and query generation.
-Enables detection of memory leaks, CPU throttling, queue backlogs, and performance issues.
+This integration enables detection of memory leaks, CPU throttling, queue backlogs, and performance issues.

 Prerequisites

-• Network connectivity from HolmesGPT to Prometheus endpoint
+• Ensure HolmesGPT can connect to the Prometheus endpoint

 Configuration

-Add the following to ~/.holmes/config.yaml, creating the file if it doesn't exist:
+Add the following to ~/.holmes/config.yaml.
+Create the file if it doesn't exist:

 toolsets: